Lynda Tabuya: Political career

 In the 2018 elections she was the highest-polling woman and 5th highest overall candidate.
 She gave her first speech to parliament on 30 November 2018.
 In March 2020 she was arrested and charged with breaching the Public Order Act over social media comments about the government's Covid-19 response.
 She was acquitted of the charges in August 2020.
 On 25 July 2021 she was arrested by Fijian police after criticising government moves to amend land legislation.

 On 7 January 2022, Tabuya announced she had tendered her resignation from SODELPA and would be joining the People's Alliance Party (PAP) - the party led by former Fijian Prime Minister, Sitiveni Rabuka.
 In May 2022 she was appointed deputy leader of the PA, alongside Daniel Lobhendahn and Manoa Kamikamica.

 She was selected as a PA candidate in the 2022 Fijian general election.
 During the election campaign she was arrested by the Fiji Independent Commission Against Corruption after allegedly soliciting prize money for a "rock the vote" event.
 She was elected to Parliament, winning 11965 votes.
 On 24 December 2022 she was appointed Minister for Women, Children, and Poverty Alleviation in the coalition government of Sitiveni Rabuka.

+In August 2024 Tabuya suggested restoring the death penalty to combat drug trafficking.In December 2024, she tried banning sugary foods in schools On 26 December 2024 she was removed as Minister for Women, Children and Poverty Alleviation after a nude video of her was leaked online.
+She was replaced by her assistant minister, Sashi Kiran.